cloudwatt/applications/bundle-trusty-gitlab/README_EN.md

 5. Go to the « [Stacks](https://console.cloudwatt.com/project/stacks/) » section of the console
 6. Click on « Launch stack », then « Template file » and select the file you just saved to your PC, and finally click on « NEXT »
 7. Name your stack in the « Stack name » field
-8. Enter your the name of your keypair in the « SSH Keypair » field
+8. Enter the name of your keypair in the « SSH Keypair » field
-8. Confirm the volume size (in gigabytes) in the « GitLab Volume Size » field
+9. Confirm the volume size (in gigabytes) in the « GitLab Volume Size » field
-9. Choose your instance size using the « Instance Type » dropdown and click on « LAUNCH »
+10. Choose your instance size using the « Instance Type » dropdown and click on « LAUNCH »

-The stack will be automatically created (you can see its progress by clicking on its name).
-When all its modules will become "green", the creation will be complete.
-Then you can go to the "Instances" menu to discover the floating IP that was generated, or refresh the current page and check the Overview tab for a handy link.
+The stack will be automatically generated (you can see its progress by clicking on its name).
+When all modules become green, the creation will be complete.
+You can then go to the "Instances" menu to find the floating IP, or simply refresh the current page and check the Overview tab for a handy link.

 If you've reached this point, you're already done!
 Go enjoy GitLab!